codacy/docs/docs/organizations/using-coding-standards.md

 ## Defining a default coding standard {: id="set-default"}

 For ease of management, you can define a default coding standard that automatically applies to new repositories.
 In the absence of a default coding standard, Codacy applies global defaults to all new repositories.

+!!! note
+    When Codacy introduces new tools, those are automatically added to the global Codacy defaults but need to be manually added to the default coding standard.

 To set a coding standard as default: